1Mill/notes/books/the-effective-engineer.md

 * Reduce the risk of large implementations by using small validations.
 * Use A/B testing to continuously validate your product hypotheses.
 * Adopt a willingness to validate your decisions - feedback loops are critical to learning and learning is critical to change.

+### Improve your project estimation skills

+* Automated tests via TDD help with deployment axiety and not breaking existing features.

+### Use accurate estimates to drive project planning

+* Estimates: best guesse around timing created by engineers; Targets: desired buisness goals created by business leaders.

+* Strategies
+  * Decomopse the porject into granular tasks of less than 2 days of work
+  * Estimate based on how long tasks will take, not on how long you or someone else wants them to take
+  * Think of estimates as robability distributions, not best-case scenarios.
+  * Let the person doing the actual task make the estimate.
+  * Beware of anchoring bias
+  * Use multiple approaches to estimate the same task
+  * Beware the mythical man-month - adding more people to a project won't speak it up; each person works at a different pace so one perons estimate may be radically differnt than anothers
+  * Validate estimates against istorical data
+  * Use timeboxing to constrain tasks that can grow in scope or may be too open ended (e.g. which database should we use?)
+  * Allow others to challenge estimates

+* Visulize projections versus actuals to improve estimations

+### Budget for the unknown

+* A project taking 5 days does not always equate to next week: it is 5 working days of work, not 5 calandar days from now.
+Meetings, jury duty, etc. start and stop these working days.
+* Create a conversion rate: 1 engineering day is 2 calendar days to account for interuptions

+### Define specific project goals and measureable milestones

+* "First, a well-defined goal provides an important filter for separating the must-haves form the nice-to-haves in the task list."
+* Having a well defined goal makes it easy to juxtapose ideas to stay focused
+* Concrete milestones have (1) have a clear goal and (2) have a clear projected calandar date

+### Reduce Risk Early

+* Start with the riskiest stuff first, not the easiest stuff, to better inform earily projections / estimates.
+* Integrating with sub-systems grows quickly in complexity so edge cases are a common cause of increasing scope and calendar days.

+### Approach rewrite projects with extreme caution

+* Rewrite projects are some of the riskiest projects.
+* Small, incremental and opinionated milestones are better than doing everything all at once.

+### Don't sprint in the middle of a marathon

+* Hourly productivity dcreases with each additional hour worked
+* 60+ hours per work for more than 2 months is less productive than just normal 40 hour weeks
+* More hours leads to more burnout.
+* Overtime is often followed up by undertime where people become more lax at work to catch up on life.
+* More communication overhead means less time to work
+* Working fast enocurages technical debt over quality.

+### Key takeaways

+* Incorporate estimates into the poroject plan - don't let the target dictact the estimate
+* Allow buffer room for the unknown in the schedule
+* Define measurable milestones
+* Do the riskiest tasks first
+* Know the limits of overtime